JavaCardOS/pyGlobalPlatform/README.md

 # Dependencies
 [GlobalPlatform](http://sourceforge.net/projects/globalplatform/)
 ## Files used when building
+- globalplatform.h

-- globalplatform.h : header file of opensource globalplatform library.
+Header file of opensource globalplatform library.
+- globalplatform.lib

-- globalplatform.lib: the library file of opensource globalplatform library.
+The library file of opensource globalplatform library.

 ## Files used when run
 - globalplatform.dll